Temperament Testing: What does it mean and why, as a puppy purchaser, should you care?

 Temperament testing in puppies is a valuable tool when your breeder assists you in choosing your puppy from its littermates.
 It should be used by all breeders to truly evaluate their puppies.
 Anyone wanting a puppy for a specific job should take it seriously.
 Temperament testing gives good insight to a puppy's training ease, social tendencies, and so much more.

 For me, as a dog behaviorist/trainer and breeder, I use it to help evaluate each puppy to help better match them to their forever homes.
 I use several methods of temperament testing.
-I have combined and tweaked some of the most popular testing styles (including Volhard and some others) and have created my own temperament test which reflects my experiences and beliefs.
-My form of temperament testing is sensitive to the Standard Poodle only and is not intended to be used for other breeds.
+I have tested using, combined and tweaked some of the most popular testing styles (including Volhard and some others) and have since settled on the Avidog Puppy Evaluation Test (APET) which reflects my experiences and beliefs and has been highly effective for matching with Standard Poodles.
+According to Avidog, and we couldn't agree more, they've created a "more inclusive temperament evaluation that would both help match puppies to their new homes but also to provide valuable insights and guidance to each pup’s new owner regarding their initial training plans for their puppies and what to expect over a lifetime."

-I try to administer this test at 5.5-6 weeks of age, give or take 3 days.
-Another important point to remember: temperament testing should take place with a person unfamiliar to the puppies and in an area they’ve never been.
+I try to administer this test at 7 weeks of age, give or take 3 days.
+Another important point to remember is that temperament testing should take place with a person who is completely unfamiliar to the puppies and in an area they’ve never been.
+This can prove tricky as our pups have met at a minimum of 20 strangers by this point, so they rarely see the tester as a scary person, but as a fun new person for love!
 It is also crucial that the test be administered on a one-on-one basis.
 This allows for uncertainty from the puppy, showing his/her true personality in foreign situations with a stranger.
 Of course, being a breeder, when I have my pups evaluated, I can typically guess how each will score.
 But, sometimes I am surprised.
 They are comfortable with me and “perform” for me.
 Whereas with a stranger, they have to really think and react, rather than perform for someone they know well.

 Please note: if you are getting a puppy from us, we will go over the interpretations of each puppy's scores and communicate results with you.
 If you would like to know more about how the scores are interpreted and what they relate to in a pup's personality, let us know!